enyioman/project11/project11.md

       state: latest
 ```

-Update GIT with the latest code
+## Step 5: Update GIT with the latest code

 To Commit the code into GitHub execute the below command and make a pull request: